Government Loans Guide in 2019: SSS, GSIS & Pag-IBIG

 If you are employed, your employer will also play an active part.
 Employers are the ones who usually file for your membership in the agency.
 Your monthly contributions are deducted from your salary by your employer.
 This amount is then forwarded to corresponding government agencies.

 Regular monthly contributions will be the basis of your loan amount.
-This is why it is still best to continue the monthly contributions even if you went unemployed or shifted your career to self-employed.
+This is why it is still best to continue the monthly contributions even if you went unemployed or shift your career to self-employed.

 Home Development Mutual Fund (HDMF) is more popularly known as Pag-IBIG Fund.
 It is created to give Filipino workers more affordable housing programs.
 Pag-IBIG stands for Pagtutulungan sa Kinabukasan: Ikaw, Bangko, Industriya at Gobyerno.